RoxieBethyl/MPhys-Project/README.md

 **Author:** Blythe Fernandes

-# MPhys Research Project
-## Hunting Emission Lines in High Redshift Galaxies with JWST
+# MPhys Research Project: Hunting Emission Lines in High Redshift Galaxies with JWST

 The repository is a record of the work I undertook while working on my research project during my final year at the University of Edinburgh.